IJSComplexMatter/dtmm/doc/quickstart.rst

 .. note::

-   matplotlib cannot handle quiver plot of large data sets, so here we limited dataset visualization to nearby center points.
+   matplotlib cannot handle quiver plot of large data sets, so you have to limit dataset visualization to limited number of points.
+The center argument was used to set the coordinate system origin to compute box center point and we used xlim, ylim and zlim arguments to slice data.

 .. plot:: pyplots/plot_data_angles.py

    LC director of the nematic droplet near the center of the sphere.
 Director is computed from director angles.
+There is a point defect in the origin.

 Director length in the `eps_angles` data should normally be 1.
 However, you can set any value.
 This value is then used to compute the refractive indices of the material.
 In fact this value is treated as a nematic order parameter, which is used to compute the refractive indices from the following formula: